danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 The sketch loads the pre-trained model and generates text based on the collected data (the seed text, its length, and temperature value).

-The first step is to initialize and load the trained model into your sketch with the path `./model/AP_book/` by using the method `charRNN` from the ml5.js library.
-The callback function `modelReady` will be executed when the model is successfully loaded into the sketch and will change its status from "Loading Model" to "Model Loaded."

 ```javascript
 let charRNN;